gradle/gradle/design-docs/component-metadata.md

 - A Maven module candidate is not considered when a custom rule requires an `IvyModuleDescriptor` input
     - Reason is reported as "not an Ivy Module" (or similar)

-### Open issues

-- Dependency reports should indicate reasons for candidate selection (why other candidates were rejected).

-## Feature open issues:
+## Story: Don't apply selection rules to parent pom references

 - Filtering applies to parent poms.
 It should apply only to those components that are candidates to be included in the graph.
 Same is probably true for imported poms and imported ivy files.
-- No way to say 'this must be an Ivy module'.
-Currently, can only say 'if this happens to be an Ivy module, then filter'.
-- Component metadata rules get called twice when a cached version is found and an updated version is also found in a repository
-- `ComponentChooser.isRejectedByRules` takes a mutable meta-data.
-It should be immutable.
-- `ComponentMetadata.id` returns `ModuleVersionIdentifier`, whereas `ComponentSelection.candidate` returns `ModuleComponentIdentifier`
-- `DependencyResolveDetails` uses `ModuleVersionSelector` whereas the result uses `ModuleComponentSelector`.
-- `ComponentMetadataDetails` extends `ComponentMetadata`, which means that `ComponentMetadata` is not immutable.

 ## Story: Dependency reports inform user that some versions were rejected

 # Later milestones

+## Dependency reports should indicate reasons for candidate selection (e.g. why other candidates were rejected).

 ## Add DSL to allow resolution strategy to be applied to all resolution